UltraCart/rest_api_v2_sdk_javascript/docs/CustomerApi.md

   'shippingCountryCode': "shippingCountryCode_example", // String | Shipping country code
   'shippingDayPhone': "shippingDayPhone_example", // String | Shipping day phone
   'shippingEveningPhone': "shippingEveningPhone_example", // String | Shipping evening phone
-  'pricingTierOid': 56, // Integer | Pricing tier oid
+  'pricingTierOid': 56, // Number | Pricing tier oid
   'pricingTierName': "pricingTierName_example", // String | Pricing tier name
-  'limit': 100, // Integer | The maximum number of records to return on this one API call.
-(Max 200) 'offset': 0, // Integer | Pagination of the record set.
+  'limit': 100, // Number | The maximum number of records to return on this one API call.
+(Max 200) 'offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   'since': "since_example", // String | Fetch customers that have been created/modified since this date/time.
   'sort': "sort_example", // String | The sort order of the customers.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
   'expand': "expand_example" // String | The object expansion to perform on the result.
 See documentation for examples